World Braille Usage

 Developed with support from Perkins, the International Council on English Braille, and the National Library Service for the Blind and Physically Handicapped, this third edition of World Braille Usage attempts to document the current state of braille around the world.
 But many changes and innovations—both technological and political—remain on the horizon.
 We hope that the trend toward codifying additional languages, standardizing current codes, and developing new tools for access will continue, making braille literacy accessible in every native tongue to people who are blind.

-A digital copy of this book can be found online at www.perkins.org/worldbrailleusage.
+A PDF copy of this book can be found online at www.perkins.org/worldbrailleusage.